jromanowska/RMED-ggplot-tutorial/README.md

-# Visualization basics for EPINOR - tutorial
+# Visualization basics with `ggplot2` - tutorial

 Learnr tutorial to start off with ggplot2.
-Created for a short workshop for EPINOR PhD students at Univ.of Bergen.
+Created for a course for PhD students at Medical Faculty, Univ.of Bergen.

 ## How to use it?